 Year Purchased: 2005

 About the owner: We live in England, having returned from working overseas for many years.
 We love to travel and enjoy having our little projects.
 The house was not such a small project but we have enjoyed renovating it over the past few years and continue to improve the back garden.
-We are clearing the deposited soil and debris from the rock face and in the process of creating an second terrace with view of the river.
+We have now completed the second terrace behind the house which gives a great view of the river over the roof top.
 We enjoy the weather, stunning scenery, the history of the area and the relaxed French way of life.
 It always feels like home!

 Why the Owner Chose Beynac-et-Cazenac:

 We fell in love with the region when travelling through France.
 The scenery is breathtaking and there is so much history.
-We bought the property as a project to renovate as it is such a unique location with such spectacular views - we would love to retire here or spend at least 6 months a year here in the future.
+We bought the property because we thought it had so much potential and it is in such a unique location with such spectacular views - we would love to retire here or spend at least 6 months a year here in the future.
 A house needs to be lived in and letting it in the interim is an ideal way of doing this while sharing the lovely location with others.

 The Unique Benefits at this House: